-O SECTION 13 OR 15(d) OF THe quarterly period ended October 3 HE SECURITIES EXCHANGE ACT OF 1934 1, 2023 O SECTION 13 OR 15(d) OF THE transition period from to HE SECURITIES EXCHANGE ACT OF 1934 C ommission file number: 001-3283 9 AVID BIOSERVICES, INC me of Registrant as specified in its Delaware 95-3698422 (State or other jurisdiction of incorporation or organ nization) (I.R.S.
-Employer Identification No.) Myford Road, Tustin, California s of principal executive offices, Zi (Registra (714) 508-6100 nt's telephone number, including a rea code) Securities regis stered pursuant to Section 12 (b) of the Act: Title of each class Common Stock, \$0.001 par value per share Trading Symbol(s) CDMO Name of each exchange on which registered The NASDAQ Stock Market LLC Indicate by check mark whether the registrant (1) has filed a during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted Regulation S-T (§ 232.405 of this chapter) during the preceding Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accemerging growth company.
-See definitions of "large acceleration Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\boxtimes$ Non-accelerated filer $\square$ Accelerated filer Smaller reporting Emerging growth g company $\square$ If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of t he Exchange Act).
-Yes □ No ⊠ 63,239,238 shares of registrant's common stock were outstan- ding as of November 27, 2023.
+Washington, D.C.
+20549 FORM 10-O/A (Amendment No. 1) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended October 31, 2023 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number: 001-32839 AVID BIOSERVICES, INC. (Exact name of Registrant as specified in its charter) 95-3698422 Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 14191 Myford Road, Tustin, California, 92780 (Address of principal executive offices, Zip Code) (714) 508-6100 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Trading Symbol(s) Common Stock, \$0.001 par value per share CDMO The NASDAQ Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act. \times Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+63,239,238 shares of the registrant's common stock were outstanding as of November 27, 2023.